-Roebuck Food Group plc (formerly Norish plc) ("Roebuck") is a leading business in both product sourcing (Meat, Dairy and Fish) and a dairy business based in Ireland.
+Roebuck Food Group plc ("Roebuck") is a leading business in both product sourcing (Meat, Dairy and Fish) and a dairy business based in Ireland.

-The product sourcing business is made up of mainly Townview Foods Limited ("Townview Food") based in Newry and Foro International Connections Limited ("Foro") based in Dublin.
-It is a protein sourcing business with a sales footprint across Ireland, UK, and mainland Europe, expanding into other geographical markets.
+The product sourcing business is made up of Townview Foods Limited ("Townview Food") based in Newry and Townview Sourcing Limited (formerly Foro International Connections Limited) based in Dublin.
+It is a protein and ingredient's sourcing business with a sales footprint across Ireland, UK, and mainland Europe, expanding into other geographical markets.

-The dairy business is made up of Cantwellscourt Farm, which is a large A2 milking farm based in Kilkenny, Ireland and Grass 2 Milk which is a value-add functional nutrition business focused on A2 dairy protein with global market potential, based in Naas, Co.
+The dairy business is made up of Cantwellscourt Farm, which is a large A2 milking farm based in Kilkenny, Ireland, and Grass 2 Milk, whose activities were discontinued during the year.
+Grass 2 Milk was a value-add functional nutrition business focused on A2 dairy protein based in Naas, Co.
 Kildare, Ireland.
+Following ongoing lockdowns, supply chain disruptions and cost inflation, Grass 2 Milk's activities were discontinued during the year.